Simone Impellizzeri

 Simone Impellizzeri (died August 1701) was a Roman Catholic bishop who served as Prelate of Santa Lucia del Mela (1670–1701).

 Biography

+Impellizzeri was a native of Noto (Sicily).
 On 29 July 1670, Simone Impellizzeri was appointed by Pope Clement X as Bishop of the Territorial Prelature of Santa Lucia del Mela.
 He served as Prelate of Santa Lucia del Mela until his death in August 1701.